cassini1010/documentations/docs/pytest.md

 # Changing standard test discovery:

-`--ignore=path` ignores the test present in the folder path given. path can also be a specific python test file to igonre.
+`--ignore=path` ignores the test present in the folder path given. path can also be a specific python test file to ignore.

 `--ignore-glob='*_01.p_'`  will ignore all the files which ends with glob pattern given.